alkobtan-OR/pslp/README.md

 p_i   [7]    [11]   [8]    [3]    [10]   [1]    [2]    [9]    [6]    [12]     [4]     [5]
 ```

 Regarding the solution file, $u$ can be converted into the following storage bay.
+Items with $u_i = 1$ are items [7], [11], [1], [2].
+The same applies for other stacks.
+Each stack is filled with the corresponding items from bottom to top according to the arrival order.

 ##### Storage bay (solution)
 ```